Electronics-Communications-ECE-2027/.github/profile/README.md

 <summary><strong>These are the tracks that are currently available:</strong></summary>

 - Artificial Intelligence
-- Integrated Circuit Design
-- Analog Design
+- Analog Electronics
+- Digital Electronics
 - Mobile Communications
 - Internet of Things (IoT)
+- Cloud Computing
 </details>